 Chicago UUW attorney, James Dimeas, called the driver of the car to testify.
 The driver testified that earlier in the evening she went to a local shooting range with her boyfriend.
 After they left the shooting range they were driving home.
 Her boyfriend noticed her friend, the client, walking on the side of the road as they were driving home.
 She pulled over and let the client sit in the back of the vehicle.
 After about a minute, she pulled away and started driving.
 Almost immediately, she noticed that she was being followed by a police car and was pulled over by the police.
 The driver testified that all of the guns inside of her vehicle belonged to her.
 She produced a valid FOID card.
 She testified that she never told the client that she had guns inside of her vehicle.
 She testified that she told the police that the guns belonged to her and showed them her FOID card at the scene.
 She produced a receipt from a local gun shop showing that she had legally owned the rifle.
 She testified that the handguns belonged to an uncle who had given them to her by his family after he died.

-The client had been given an opportunity to plead guilty and avoid the risks associated with being found guilty after a trial.
+Before the client hired James Dimeas, he had been given an opportunity to plead guilty and avoid the risks associated with being found guilty after a trial.
 If the client had accepted the two-year offer, it's possible that he would not have served any more time because of the credit for the seven months that he had already served in Cook County Jail prior to his bond being reduced.
 But since the client was adamant that he did not know that there were guns inside the vehicle, he refused to plead guilty to something that he was NOT GUILTY of.

-James Dimeas has been handling UUW By a Felon cases throughout Chicago, Cook County, DuPage County, Kane County and Lake County for over 25 years.
+James Dimeas has been handling UUW By a Felon cases throughout Chicago, Cook County, DuPage County, Kane County and Lake County for over-27 years.
 James Dimeas is a nationally-recognized, award-winning, UUW attorney and published author.
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
-Mr. Dimeas has been named a "Best DUI Attorney."
+James Dimeas was named a "Best DUI Attorney."
 The American Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
-AVVO rates James Dimeas as "Superb", the highest rating possible for any UUW and UUW By a Felon lawyer in the United States.
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018, 2019, and 2020."
+AVVO rates James Dimeas as "Superb", 10 out of 10, the highest rating possible for any UUW and UUW By a Felon lawyer in the United States.